Department of Fine & Performing Arts Faculty & Staff

 "Where Academics and Creativity Merge."

-Dr. Martin teaches in the Department of Fine & Performing Arts, where he keeps an eye on students' hanging punctuation, as well as the Atlantic surf.
+Dr. Martin teaches digital design, advertising, ad communciation at Hampton University on the Virginia coast, where he keeps an eye on students' writing and design as well as the Atlantic surf.

-Dr. Martin was awarded the PhD from Regent University and receiving honors for his dissertation, "Lingua Franka: An Examination of the Frank Sheed's Rhetorical Achievement."
-He earned a BA in Political Science from George Mason University, as well as the MA in Journalism from Regent University.
+Dr. Martin was awarded the PhD from Regent University and received honors for his dissertation, "Lingua Franka: An Examination of the Frank Sheed's Rhetorical Achievement."
+He earned a BA in political science from George Mason University, as well as the MA in journalism from Regent University.

-Prior to his arrival at Hampton, Martin worked as a Communicator and Writer.
-He was Creative Director of Accelerator Graphics in Norfolk, VA.
+Prior to his arrival at Hampton, Martin worked as a communicator and writer.
+He was creative director of Accelerator Graphics in Norfolk, VA.
 He also served as PR liaison and designer for The Chrysler Museum of Art.
 His work has been commissioned by Walt Disney Studios, Regent University, Ignatius Press, Paydirt Records, and Paramount Pictures, as well as appearing in publications including Newsweek, First Things, and USA Today.
-Under his tenure as Art Director, the national magazine re:generation quarterly received The Utne Reader's Alternative Press Award.
-Additionally, Dr. Martin's criticism and letters appear frequently in journals including CWR, World Magazine, re:generation quarterly, and Books + Culture, where they will be found interesting reading by those interested in those sorts of things.
-He also regularly exhibits in local and regional galleries; recent showings including The Charles Taylor Gallery, The Jackson & Ryder Gallery, the Peninsula Fine Arts Center, and The Armstrong/Slater Gallery in Tidewater; and the National Association for Affordable Housing ArtPrize in Washington, D.C.
+Under his tenure as art director, the national magazine re:generation quarterly received The Utne Reader's Alternative Press Award.
+Additionally, Dr. Martin's essays and letters appear in journals including CWR, World Magazine, re:generation quarterly, Books + Culture, RANT, and BUZZ.
+Additionally, he is an accomplished photographer, and was recently a winner of the Charles Taylor Gallery 'Artists Who Teach' 2016 Competition.